danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 ---

 Scientific and academic publishing is broken.
-The vast majority of the journals have been privatized by publishers which charge astronomical fees for access to the literature.
+The vast majority of the journals have been privatized by publishers who charge astronomical fees for access to the literature.

-The fees to access it have gotten so high that even rich universities have started to walk away from negotiations.
-Poorer universities have long been unable to afford the publisher's fees.
+The fees have gotten so high that even well funded universities have started to walk away from negotiations.
+Universities with less funding have long been unable to afford them.
 The average citizen has no hope of affording them.

-Science, which is supposed to be an open and transparent process of inquiry, has become opaque.
-The results of scientific investigation are locked away.

-In a democracy, the ultimate decider of policy is the average citizen.
-And the average citizen is currently being denied access to the primary source material necessary to make good policy decisions.
+With the results of the scientific process locked away behind paywalls, science is no longer an open and transparent process.
+Worse, the ultimate deciders of policy in a democracy, average citizens, are being denied access to the primary source materials necessary to make good policy decisions.

 The Open Access movement has been trying to solve this problem, but it has mostly stuck to the existing model of hiring editors to manually match